THIS SURVEY IS NOW CLOSED.

-The second annual national police wellbeing survey is being launched this month to assess the current state of wellbeing across UK policing.
+The aim of the national police wellbeing survey is to assess the current state of wellbeing across UK policing.

 Please see the short video below from Chief Constable Rhodes who explains what we’ve done since the last survey, a bit about what to expect this year and why it’s so important to take part.

 “We had a fantastic response rate to the first survey last year with responses from over 34,000 police officers and staff and we want to build on that again this year.

 “It is critical that we continue ask how people are truly feeling at work so we can get a really clear picture of what we need to work on and how we can support them and their organisations.